Seeing a dog with his tongue out is pretty standard during the daytime.

 These foods will certainly keep your dog’s tongue wet.
 Choose whichever you like more and grab it for your dog!

-Treat your dog with some wet tuna if you don’t want to do any.
+Treat your dog to some wet tuna if you don’t want to do any.

 Reason 2: Your Dog Has A Long Tongue